Give me liberty or give me death!

 Patrick Henry's 1775 "Give me liberty, or give me death!" speech, depicted in an 1876 lithograph by Currier and Ives now housed in the Library of Congress in Washington, D.C.

 "Give me liberty or give me death!" is a quotation attributed to American politician and orator Patrick Henry from a speech he made to the Second Virginia Convention on March 23, 1775, at St. John's Church in Richmond, Virginia.
 Henry is credited with having swung the balance in convincing the convention to pass a resolution delivering Virginian troops for the Revolutionary War.
-Among the delegates to the convention were future United States presidents Thomas Jefferson and George Washington.
+Among the delegates to the convention were future United States presidents George Washington and Thomas Jefferson.

 Over forty years after Patrick Henry delivered his speech and eighteen years after his death, biographer William Wirt published a posthumous reconstruction of the speech in his 1817 work Sketches of the Life and Character of Patrick Henry.
 This is the version of the speech as it is widely known today and was reconstructed based on the recollections of elderly witnesses many decades later.
-A scholarly debate persists among colonial historians as to what extent Wirt or others invented parts of the speech including its famous closing words.
+A scholarly debate persists among colonial historians as to what extent Wirt or others invented parts of the speech, including its famous closing words.